genestack/user-tutorials/user-guide/source/guide/pipelines.rst

 Let's look at the options:

-1. **Random  seed** value will let you create different subsets with the same number of reads. (default: 100)
+1. The **Random  seed** value will let you create different subsets with the same number of reads. (default: 100)
-2. **Number of reads in subset** tells the application how many reads you expect the output subsample will contain. (default: 50,000)
+2. The **Number of reads in subset** option tells the application how many reads you expect the output subsample will contain. (default: 50,000)

 Using the same seed and the same number of reads will result in identical subsets.

-This application is based on Seqtk_.
+This application is based on the Seqtk_.

 .. _Seqtk: https://github.com/lh3/seqtk